HivemindTechnologies/purescript-aws-sdk/README.md

 ## Installation

-Add `purescript-aws-sdk` and `justifill` to your `packages.dhall` and `spago.dhall`.
+Add `purescript-aws-sdk` to your `packages.dhall` and `spago.dhall`.
 For more information on how to add a dependency to your spago project, see the [spago documentation](https://github.com/purescript/spago#add-a-package-to-the-package-set).

 ❗Don't forget to update the **version** ot the repo according to the available [tags](https://github.com/HivemindTechnologies/purescript-aws-sdk/tags).